- Unified AI Gateway - Single interface for 1600+ LLMs with API key management. (not just OpenAI & Anthropic)

 Set and manage budget limits across teams and departments.
 Control costs with granular budget limits and usage tracking.

 Protect your Project’s data and enhance reliability with real-time checks on LLM inputs and outputs.
-Leverage guardrails to:
+Leverage guardrails to:- Prevent sensitive data leaks

 Implement real-time protection for your LLM interactions with automatic detection and filtering of sensitive content, PII, and custom security rules.
 Enable comprehensive data protection while maintaining compliance with organizational policies.